+Ask students: How would you divide the cake fairly?
 Have students turn and talk with a partner or a small group to solve this problem.
 They usually have some pretty strong opinions about how to divide the cake!

 Rachel: It’s a really concrete way to show the difference between equality and equity.
 Now tell students to imagine that Canada is a giant cake!
 How would you divide it into 338 pieces?
 Explain that Canada is divided into 338 electoral districts, or ridings.
 In each one, voters elect one member of Parliament to represent everyone who lives there.
 Since the population changes, the number of districts is adjusted every ten years.